VicSanRoPe/context-karnaugh/README.md

 The first letter of the direction is where it will mainly point towards, with `t` meaning top, `b` meaning bottom, `l` meaning left, and `r` meaning right; if it is uppercase it will be further separated from the map (for two rows of text, for example).
 The second letter (if present) will be a slight offset to the desired side, mainly to make the arrow not overlap with the grey code to the top and left.
 The arrows look better when they come out of a group’s corner.

-If the `labelstyle` option is `bars` and there are notes, the bars will be spaced further aprart from the map to make space for short text.
+If the `labelstyle` option is `bars` and there are notes, the bars will be spaced further apart from the map to make space for short text.

 ```tex
 \startkarnaugh[ny=4, nx=4]